owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 * PHP module exif (for image rotation in pictures app)

-For enhanced performance (*optional* / select one of the following):
+For enhanced performance (*optional* / select only one of the following):

 * PHP module apc
 * PHP module apcu